malcolmbarrett/my-org-first-pkg-2020/content/post/_index.markdown

 - Feel free to post any issues on the [workshop repo](https://github.com/rstudio-conf-2020/my-org-first-pkg) or contact us about any questions or comments regarding the workshop.
 - And please fill out the post-workshop survey you received in your email.
+- Finally, check out the [resources](reading/) we recommend to learn more about R Packages and improving your code